Walk this Way! Start a Walking Club

 - Provide parents with information about the club.

-- Work with local businesses to donate resources.
+- Ask local businesses to donate resources.

 - Work with local sports stores or clubs and have a representative come speak to your club.